Ruchitha-P-J-N/portfolio_full_project/TROUBLESHOOTING-CONTACT.md

 ## Current Status
 - ✅ Contact form is configured
 - ✅ Netlify function is ready
+- ✅ Using mock service for testing (httpbin.org)
+- ❌ **NOT receiving real emails** - using mock service
-- ❌ API endpoint needs to be deployed
+- ❌ API endpoint needs to be deployed for real emails
-- ❌ Environment variables need to be set
+- ❌ Environment variables need to be set for real emails

+## Why No Emails?
+You're currently using `https://httpbin.org/post` which is a **mock service** that doesn't send real emails.
+It only shows the form data for testing purposes.

 ## Next Steps
 1. Deploy to Netlify (Option 1) for full functionality